COMPARATIVE NEUROSCIENCE OF CONSCIOUSNESS:

 ABOUT THE CONFERENCE

-Building on the conceptual work of previous conferences, the meeting will explore how neural approaches can contribute to the comparative study of conscious processes across species.
+The fourth meeting in the Animal Consciousness Conferences series will focus on the comparative neuroscience of consciousness.
+Building on the conceptual work of previous conferences, the meeting will explore how neurobiological approaches can contribute to the study of conscious processes across species.

 SCIENTIFIC ORGANIZER